peterhurford/peterhurford.github.io/_posts/2014-04-18-learn-code.markdown

 #### Step Two -- Hartl’s Ruby on Rails Tutorial

 I’ve got good news and bad news for you.
-The good news -- real programming is actually a lot more fun and interesting than CodeAcademy.
-The bad news -- CodeAcademy is not real programming.
-CodeAcademy is a good supplemental learning guide, but it isn’t comprehensive enough.
+The good news -- real programming is actually a lot more fun and interesting than Codecademy.
+The bad news -- Codecademy is not real programming.
+Codecademy is a good supplemental learning guide, but it isn’t comprehensive enough.
 So we’re going to look to something a bit better.

 At this point, I’m going to recommend to you to complete [Michael Hartl’s Ruby on Rails tutorial](http://ruby.railstutorial.org/).
 Ruby on Rails is already a really popular and useful language right now, and is a very employable language to know if you want to go into the start-up / tech world.
 The guide also provides useful introductions to many other important supporting technologies, like GitHub, RSpec, and Heroku.
 You’ll also learn critical concepts like Model-View-Controller and test driven development.